 The Guide uniform changed again, in 2000, to a mix and match range in shades of navy, offering sweatshirts, rugby shirts and t-shirts, and later a zip hoody, navy polo, striped polo and t-shirt, worn with the girl's choice of skirt, shorts or trousers.
 Patrols worked on themed 'Go For It' packs each year, with the ultimate aim being the gaining of the Baden-Powell award, named after the founders of Guiding.
 New innovations such as the Big Gig (and Tartan Gig) closed-doors pop concerts saw a modernising of the Guide section's programme and image, and Guiding's Centenary in 2010 brought a wide range of 'Guide Getaways' ranging from unit holidays to national and international camps within the UK, and International visits too.

 A new uniform was introduced in autumn 2014, featuring a mix-and-match range in mid-blue with red trim, featuring a long-sleeve top, polo shirt, zip hoody, skirt and dress, to be worn with the girl's choice of skirt, short or trousers.
 The fabric was deliberately chosen to be comfortable in different temperatures, crumple-proof and quick-drying, to cope with the rigours Guide uniform has to stand.
 The badges were redesigned too, with the Go For It cards being replaced by oval badges, the interest badges also being changed to a uniform shape and style, and the Challenge Badge colours being changed, to be star-shaped.
 And in Autumn 2016 it was announced that a new programme review was being launched, 50 years on from the last major review in 1966-68.
 It launched in July 2018, with a year-long transition period.
-It's out with Go For Its, Challenge Badges and the existing interest badges.
-Instead, there is a programme running through from Rainbows to Rangers, with 6 Theme topics.
-Within those topics the girls can work on the new Interest Badges, and also on Skills Builders, and Unit Meeting Activities.
-There is a Theme Award for completing each Theme, and those who complete all 6 can earn the Guide Gold Award.
+It was out with Go For Its, Challenge Badges and the existing interest badges.
+Instead, there was a programme running through from Rainbows to Rangers, with 6 Theme topics.
+Within those topics the girls could work on new Interest Badges, and also on Skills Builders and Unit Meeting Activities.
+There was a Theme Award for completing each Theme, and 'higher awards' - Guide Bronze Award, Silver Award, and for those who completed all 6 Themes, Guide Gold Award.

 Despite all the modern opportunites for travel, and the activities which technology offers, the No1 favourite activitiy for Guides - is still greenfield camping, and 'Patrol Camp Permits' are as prized as ever they were!